 As you can see, there are significant savings at every level- even $50 per month.
 Remember, you can use bonuses, tax refunds or extra income to pay off the mortgage quicker.

 Keep in mind your entire financial needs.
-If you are paying off other consumer debt, don’t have room in the budget, or plan to move soon, this probably isn’t the financial strategy for you.
+If you’re working on debt management, don’t have room in the budget, or plan to move soon, this probably isn’t the financial strategy for you.

 Benefits of a 30-Year Mortgage